ibmdb/rust-ibm_db/README.md

 cargo run --package ibm_db --example setup
 ```

+####NOTE:

-> NOTE: In order for the test program to run, DSN needs to be configured.
+In order for the test/db program to run, DSN needs to be configured.
 Update the db2dsdriver.cfg file(present in /clidriver/cfg folder under CLI driver path) with the requisite details.

+Example as follows:
 ```
 e.g.
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>